qtoncoding/qtoncoding.github.io/_posts/2015-05-01-basic_win32_app.md

 {% endhighlight %}

-[GetMessage](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644936(v=vs.85).aspx) takes 4 arguments, the first is a reference to the message struct, the second one is the window to listen to, if we pass ```nullptr``` to it, this will get the messages from the queue of our app in general.
+* [GetMessage](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644936(v=vs.85).aspx) takes 4 arguments, the first is a reference to the message struct, the second one is the window to listen to, if we pass ```nullptr``` to it, this will get the messages from the queue of our app in general.
 The last two arguments are low and high filters for messages.
 Passing ```0``` to both of them will not filter any message.

-[TranslateMessage](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644955(v=vs.85).aspx) translate virtual-key messages to character messages.
+* [TranslateMessage](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644955(v=vs.85).aspx) translate virtual-key messages to character messages.
 This is used to handle keyboard inputs, mapping keys to characters.

-[DispatchMessage](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644934(v=vs.85).aspx) sends the message to the Windows Procedure for processing.
+* [DispatchMessage](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644934(v=vs.85).aspx) sends the message to the Windows Procedure for processing.
 We will discuss the Window Procedure right now.

 <h3>Window Procedure</h3>

+Window Procedure is a ```CALLBACK``` that gets called after ```DispatchMessage```.
+It processes the message dispatched.
+Let's add that above ```WinMain```.

+{% highlight c++ %}

+LRESULT CALLBACK
+MainWindowCallback (HWND WindowHandle,
+                    UINT message,
+                    WPARAM wParam,
+                    LPARAM lParam)
+{

+}

+{% endhighlight %}

+* The first argument is the ```HANDLE``` to the window that we are processing messages for.
+* The second argument is the message itself.
+* The third argument is a WPARAM (unsigned int pointer) that contains data values, usually for sizes and positions (They can be extracted using ```HIWORD``` and ```LOWORD``` macros).
+This varies for each message.
+* The last argument is a LPARAM (long void pointer) that contains custom values to be passed along with the message.
+The data can be read by ```reinterpret_cast``` this parameter to the type intended.
+This varies for each message.